pymupdf/PyMuPDF-Utilities/examples/edit-images/README.md

-# Maintaining Images of a PDF Page
+# Editing Images in a PDF Page
-This is a GUI script written in wxPython to maintain the images shown by a PDF page.
+This is a GUI script written in wxPython to edit the images shown by a PDF page.

 ## Main Features
 * Detect images used by a page and display basic information: image reference name, location on the page ("bbox" - boundary box) and rotation.
 * Multiple images can be selected one at a time by stepping through them via a button.